yai333/HierarchicalDataVisualization/README.md

 # Present hierarchical relationship data

-This is pipeline demo how to convert csv with multi levels relationship data to hierarchical tabular view, it includes 2 solutions:
+This is a example about how to convert csv with multi levels relationship data to hierarchical tabular view, which includes 2 solutions:

 ![](preview_.jpg)

 - Running in Jupiter notebook (HierarchyDataVisualization.ipynb).
-- Serverless solution using AWS S3, Lambda, Api Gateway.
+- Serverless Pipeline solution using AWS S3, Lambda, Api Gateway.

 # Overview of the Pipeline